 We started with a sunrise filming on the Arbel Cliffs, overlooking the Sea of Galilee.
-While I was filming on the Mount of Olives at sunset, a guy kept yelling "Shakira!" at me.
 I visited the ancient Emmaus Road for the very first time and walked on it as we filmed.
 It's a portion of that ancient road that Jesus walked with two disappointed disciples after His resurrection (Luke 24).
 I have sat in many places where Jesus would've sat, but walking a road that resurrected Jesus walked just about did me in.